- Prepare for the future of healthcare

 - Is Career Step accredited?

-The Career Step training programs prepare students for career fields where employers are looking for skilled applicants.
-Career Step works closely with employers when developing a training program to ensure students graduate with the skills employers are looking for.
+The Career Step training programs prepare you for career fields where employers are looking for skilled applicants.
+Career Step works closely with employers when developing a training program to ensure you finish with the skills employers are looking for.
 We've also developed close ties to industry associations, aligning our programs with their recommendations.
 Career Step programs boast the following recognitions:

 Career Step programs are also designed to prepare you for certifications that greatly improve your employment opportunities.
-Employers are often more familiar with various credentials than with the quality of education provided by different schools.
-To help your resume stand out from other applicants, various Career Step programs help prepare students to earn the following third-party credentials:
+Employers are often more familiar with various credentials than with the quality of training provided.
+To help your resume stand out from other applicants, various Career Step programs help prepare you to earn the following third-party credentials:

 - Certified Medical Administrative Assistant (CMAA)